Kill All CEOs

 • LibRedirect

-If you are really worried about your privacy and security, know that each addon your browser uses helps give it a unique signature, and a technique called fingerprinting is often employed to try to identify users even when they are concealing their real IP.
+If you are really worried about your privacy and security, yeah, each add-on your browser uses helps give it a unique signature, and a technique called fingerprinting is often employed to try to identify users even when they are concealing their real IP.
 This can be used from advertising companies to governments and law enforcement, and they consider even mouse movement patterns and typing rhythm (yes, you best start believing in cyberpunk dystopias).
-So perhaps using such a unique addon like LibRedirect might not be in your best interest depending on how private you want to be online.
-I'm studying the possibility of a python browser wrapper to intercept and rewrite links with the frontend URLs on the go at system level so there is no in-browser fingerprintable activity, and when it's ready I'll put it on GitHub for review, but I don't promise any update on that anytime soon.
+However, LibRedirect never interacts directly with the sites, your browser don't even send a request to the original domain before being redirected, so they don't actually see the add-on acting.
+Theoretically, it doesn't add to fingerprinting and wouldn't react to probing... but who knows the fuckery these fuckers can pull?
+Always weight the anonimity level you wish before using browser add-ons.

 Fucking Quit Google and Don't Look Back!